Biography: Napoleon Bonaparte.

 Historical Background

 Napoleon was born in Ajaccio on the island of Corsica on 15 August 1769 to Carlo and Maria Letizia Ramolino Bonaparte.
 In 1779, Napoleon was sent to a military academy before being commissioned as an artillery officer in the French army in 1785.
 In 1796, he married Josephine de Beauharnais and campaigned in northern Italy before invading Egypt in 1798.
 In 1799, he returned to France and declared himself First Consul before defeating the Austrians at the Battle of Marengo in 1800.
 In 1804, he declared himself Emperor of the French and defeated Austria and Russia at the battles of Ulm and Austerlitz in 1805.
 Between 1806 and 1809, Napoleon defeated Prussia (1806), Russia (1807) and Austria (1809), thereby gaining mastery of Europe.
-In 1810, he divorced Josephine and made a dynastic marriage to Marie-Louise, Archduchess of Austria, by which they had a son, Napoleon II, in 1811.
+In 1810, he divorced Josephine and entered into a dynastic marriage with Marie-Louise, Archduchess of Austria, with whom he had a son, Napoleon II, in 1811.
 In 1812, Napoleon invaded Russia with an army of 600,000 men, losing most of it to the Russian winter.
 This contributed to his downfall, for after being defeated at the Battle of Leipzig in 1813, Napoleon abdicated in 1814 and was exiled to Elba with a personal guard of 1,000 men.
-He made one last bid for power in 1815 before being defeated at the Battle of Waterloo, after which he was exiled to St. Helena, where he died on 5 May 1821 at 52 years old.
+He made one last bid for power in 1815 before being defeated at the Battle of Waterloo, after which he was exiled to St. Helena, where he died on 5 May 1821 at 51 years old.

 Historical Influences

 Napoleon was influenced by Plutarch, Romanticism, and his belief in destiny.
 During the late eighteenth century, the study of Greco-Roman historian Plutarch’s biographies of Alexander the Great, Julius Caesar, Brutus and Cicero inspired a cult of heroes to emulate in France.
 Napoleon was also inspired by the Romantic movement (1775-1820) and was a patron of the arts, stating in 1794 that “music is the soul of love, the sweetness of life, the consolation of sorrows and the companion of innocence” (Zamoyski, 2018, p.80).
 Finally, Napoleon believed that he was destined for greatness and was following in the footsteps of Alexander the Great and Julius Caesar.
 This can be traced back to his childhood in Corsica, where pagan myths and atavisms were thinly veiled under a semblance of Christianity.
 As pointed out by Adam Zamoyski, “A profound belief in destiny overrode the Christian vision of salvation” (Zamoyski, 2018, p.10).
-Because of his deep emotional attachment to Corsica and his experience at the military academy, Napoleon had a sense of social inferiority and sought to claim for himself a status distinct from his fellow cadets.
+Due to his deep emotional attachment to Corsica and his experience at the military academy, Napoleon developed a sense of social inferiority and sought to claim a status distinct from that of his fellow cadets.

 Key Battle